execution-flows/fy/documentation_site/docs/tutorial/property/property_with_property.md

 # Property with another Property

-In this code, the ___fy___ code is used to define a property with specific behaviors and integrations.
+In this code, the ___fy___ code is used to define a property that requires another property in order to deliver its functionality.
 The property `greeting` uses another property, `french_greeting`, to provide its value.
 This approach allows for modular and reusable property definitions.
 Here’s how each part of the code is defined and how it works:

 ## Syntax